NavaneethKSD/Ecommerce-Follow-Along/README.md

 2. The backend API hashes the password using `bcrypt`.
 3. The hashed password, along with other user details, is **stored securely** in the MongoDB database.

-Here’s your **Milestone 7 README** in the same style as the previous milestones:

 ---